Getting started7 min read

 High-interest debt like credit cards (20%+) should usually be cleared first, because paying it off is a guaranteed return that beats most investments.
 Low-interest debt can often run alongside investing.

-That's the whole playbook: get ready, open a no-minimum account, buy one broad index fund, automate the next contribution, and ignore the noise.
-Start with $100 today and the habit will do more for you than any stock pick ever could.
+That's the entire playbook: get ready, open a no-minimum account, buy one broad index fund, automate the next contribution, and tune out the noise.
+Start with $100 today, and the habit will quietly do more for your future than any stock pick ever could.
+Future-you is already saying thanks.

 Written by